evandromr/multixstar/README.md

   * requires the `six` module for compatibility between python 2 and 3

-  This is a fork of @nocturnalastro/multixstar
+  This is a modified fork of @nocturnalastro/mutlixstar